"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options: Introduction

 \item We design and build SPEye, a browser extension displaying real-time privacy information about SSO permission requests.
 The information is presented in a standard format, just-in-time (before the desktop user decides to log in to an RP site). \begin{itemize} \item The approach takes into account privacy differences in permissions prompted to users in locations where different privacy laws apply.

-\item For one software pattern, SPEye also generates a privacy comparison of each SSO login option at the RP login page, reflecting the current RP site APIs that extract user information from IdPs. \end{itemize}
+\item For one code pattern, SPEye also generates a privacy comparison of each SSO login option at the RP login page, reflecting the current RP site APIs that extract user information from IdPs. \end{itemize}

-\item We demonstrate the usefulness of our prototype by building it to recognize SSO login options with three major IdPs: Facebook, Google, and Apple.
+\item We demonstrate the usefulness of our prototype\footnote{Source code available at: \url{https://github.com/choruslab/SSOPrivateEye}} by building it to recognize SSO login options with three major IdPs: Facebook, Google, and Apple.
 We designed the tool such that further IdPs (that use standard SSO protocols) can be added without major structural changes.

 \end{itemize}